Ezequiel Tovar Preview, Player Props: Rockies vs. Cubs

-On Monday, Ezequiel Tovar (.273 slugging percentage in past 10 games, with zero homers) and the Colorado Rockies face the Chicago Cubs, whose starting pitcher will be Jordan Wicks.
+On Tuesday, Ezequiel Tovar (.256 slugging percentage in past 10 games, with no homers) and the Colorado Rockies face the Chicago Cubs, whose starting pitcher will be Javier Assad.
 First pitch is at 8:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Giants.
+He had a hitless showing in his most recent game (0-for-4) against the Cubs.

 Ezequiel Tovar Game Info & Props vs. the Cubs